learntogrowbaguz/documentation-1/docs/Using Randomness/v2-direct-funding/design.md

 ## Overview

-This guide explains how to generate random numbers using the ad-hoc method.
+This guide explains how to generate random numbers using the Direct funding method.
 This method doesn't require a subscription and is optimal for one-off requests for randomness.
 This method also works best for applications where your end-users must pay the fees for VRF because the cost of the request is determined at request time.

 ## Concepts

-### VRF Ad-hoc
+### VRF Direct funding

-Unlike the [subscription method](/docs/vrf/v2/subscription/), the ad-hoc method does not require you to create subscriptions and pre-fund them.
+Unlike the [subscription method](/docs/vrf/v2/subscription/), the Direct funding method does not require you to create subscriptions and pre-fund them.
 Instead, you must directly fund consuming contracts with LINK tokens before they request randomness.

 For Chainlink VRF v2 to fulfill your requests, you must have a sufficient amount of LINK in your consuming contract.
 Gas cost calculation includes the following variables: